 Today, like so many designer brands, Givenchy (the brand) has allowed their success go to their head.
 Because they’ve experienced tremendous acclaim due to their founder’s harmony with cool, they now recklessly suggest that cool is a pliable element; it can be molded and updated annually and seasonally to increase profits.
-To them, cool is as clear as mud.
-And the desperate public takes them at their word, feeling that need to experience cool, they emulate the confusion.
-Thus we watch in wonderment as, one year, colored denim is outrageous, and the next it’s all the rage.
-One season, women’s jeans must come to their belly buttons, and the next season those are called mom jeans along with anything that doesn’t show a little butt crack.
+To them, cool is as clear as mud, and the desperate public takes them at their word.
+Thus, feeling that need to experience cool, the public emulates the confusion.
+The result is a deluging trend torrent upon which one year, colored denim is outrageous, and the next it’s all the rage; one season, women’s jeans must come to their belly buttons, and the next season those are called mom jeans along with anything that doesn’t show a little butt crack.

 The gallery below is comprised mostly of images from the Givenchy 2011 mens fashion line.
 There are a couple of photos from Ralph Lauren’s current purple label included.
 Tell me, in these pictures, do you not see a gentle molding of the definition of cool?